juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Parabolic Short
 - [ ] Near long term resistance
-- [ ] Green candles going straight up intraday
+- [ ] Green candles going straight up intraday with no pullback
 - [ ] High float / High market cap
-- [ ] Resistance with high volume, at least >10M.
-Lower volume than previous resistance
+- [ ] Resistance with high volume, at least >10M
+- [ ] Lower volume than previous resistance
 * Entry/Risk
 	* Divid the position size into parts, and add as it get's closer to the resistance
+	* Target profit is half the size of the spike
 	*

 ## Bounce Short